snotskie/ttrpg/md/index.md

 ### GM Guide: Multiple Number Lines
 <!-- _class: guide -->

-In Endeavors covering a larger playing field where it would be narratively unsatisfying for characters in different regions of the field to affect one another, you can split the Endeavor into two, at most three, number lines.
+In Endeavors covering a larger playing field where it would be narratively unsatisfying for characters in different regions of the field to affect one another, you may split the Endeavor into two, at most three, number lines.

 Depending on the situation, characters may be able to change the number line they are on, may be able to only if they succeed a Check or pay a movement cost, or may be able to only if the situation allows.